 Magic Methods with PHP Overloading

-The following list of PHP magic methods are used to deal with inaccessible class members created at run time by using PHP overloading concept.
+The following list of PHP magic methods is used to deal with inaccessible class members created at run time by using PHP overloading concept.

 - __get()/__set() – These are magic getters and setters for getting and putting values for class properties created dynamically by PHP property overloading.